Muscimol: Pharmacodynamics

 γ-Aminobutyric acid (GABA) and muscimol molecules can have similar 3D conformations which are shown superimposed in this image.
 Because of this similarity, muscimol binds to certain GABA receptors.

 Muscimol is a potent GABA_{A} receptor full agonist, activating the receptor for the brain's principal inhibitory neurotransmitter, γ-aminobutyric acid (GABA).
 Muscimol binds to the same site on the GABA_{A} receptor complex as GABA itself, unlike other GABAergic drugs such as barbiturates, benzodiazepines, and Z-drugs, which interact with separate allosteric sites.
 GABA_{A} receptors are widely distributed in the brain, so when muscimol is administered, it alters neuronal activity in multiple regions including the cerebral cortex, hippocampus, and cerebellum.
 By mimicking GABA, muscimol activates these receptors, leading to the opening of chloride channels and subsequent hyperpolarization of neurons.
 This results in decreased neuronal excitability, which is crucial for maintaining the balance between excitation and inhibition in the central nervous system.

-Muscimol shows relatively uniform effects on GABA_{A} receptors of differing subunit compositions.
+Muscimol was originally reported to show relatively uniform effects on GABA_{A} receptors of differing subunit compositions.
 However, it was found to act as a superagonist of extrasynaptic α_{4}β_{3}δ subunit-containing GABA_{A} receptors (E_{max} = 120 to 140% relative to GABA).
 This was found to be due to reduced receptor desensitization with muscimol compared to GABA.
-Subsequent research has found that muscimol is a preferential agonist of the relatively small population of δ subunit-containing GABA_{A} receptors and that these receptors have a substantial contribution to its effects.
-In contrast to muscimol, benzodiazepines and Z-drugs do not activate δ subunit-containing GABA_{A} receptors.
+Subsequent research has found that muscimol is a preferential agonist of the relatively small population of extrasynaptic and/or δ subunit-containing GABA_{A} receptors and that these receptors have a substantial contribution to its effects.
+Relatedly, muscimol, similarly to gaboxadol, has been described as being highly though incompletely selective for these GABA_{A} receptors.
+In contrast, benzodiazepines and Z-drugs do not activate δ subunit-containing GABA_{A} receptors.
 On the other hand, alcohol is known to selectively potentiate δ subunit-containing extrasynaptic GABA_{A} receptors analogously to muscimol.